 Impacts and Mitigation

-It is not reasonably foreseeable that Biological Objectives would induce population growth, affect housing, or displace persons.
+It is not reasonably foreseeable that the Stream Biological Objective would induce population growth, affect housing, or displace persons.

 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to population or housing have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
-Implementation of Biological Objectives is expected to have no impacts on population or housing.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to population or housing have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
+Implementation of the Stream Biological Objective is expected to have no impacts on population or housing.

 Section 14.
 Public Services.
 Would the project: